braintelligencePL/mac-setup/README.md

 <BR>

 ### 🤔 Who's this setup is for?
 For anyone who uses terminal, does backend with JVM languages (Java, Kotlin, Scala).
 Does some Machine Learning/Deep Learning stuff.
-Occasionally some frontend with Angular, ReactJS... or backend with NodeJS.
+Occasionally some frontend with Angular, VueJS, ReactJS...

 <BR>